the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 > This may reveal **coordinated discussion hubs** linked with the studied events.

 #### USA Election
-{% include pairs_keyword_USA.html.html %}
+{% include us_election_keyword_topic_pairs.html %}

 * During the US presidential election period, the keyword filtered analysis reveals multiple negative interactions between election-related subreddits, but only with low interaction counts.

 * Notably, the same subreddits repeatedly appear as either the source or the target of these negative interactions, suggesting that these interactions are relatively **concentrated** within communities that address similar themes.

 #### Brexit Referendum
-{% include pairs_keyword_brexit.html.html %}
+{% include brexit_keyword_topic_pairs.html %}

-The `europe` subreddit appears multiple times as a target across different pairs.
+The *`europe`* subreddit appears multiple times as a target across different pairs.
 However, given the low interaction counts, this pattern remains weak and does not provide any evidence of a high activity of the topic-linked subreddits in the context of this event.

 #### Paris terrorist attack
-{% include pairs_keyword_paris.html.html %}
+{% include paris_keyword_topic_pairs.html %}

 In the keyword-filtered analysis of the Paris attacks, only four negative interactions are observed.
 These interactions are primarily initiated by the *`engineeredattacks`* subreddit toward other subreddits.
 Notably, the detected interactions do not directly involve subreddits explicitly focused on the Paris attacks, suggesting that these negative interactions are unlikely to be specifically driven by the event itself.

 #### Ebola outbreak
-{% include pairs_keyword_ebola.html.html %}
+{% include ebola_keyword_topic_pairs.html %}

 For the Ebola outbreak, consistent with the earlier keyword-based negative activity analysis, no clear interaction pattern between subreddits is observed.
 The keyword-filtered pair-level analysis reveals only a single negative interaction, indicating that, within this time window, the subreddits captured by the keyword filtering do not exhibit a noticeable increase in negative interactions.

 #### Conclusion
 MISSION GOALS DONE!
 This **top-down analysis based on subreddits activities** examines whether major real-world events are reflected in changes in negative hyperlink interactions between Reddit communities.
+By focusing on well known global events and analyzing subreddit interactions before and after their occurrence, this approach allows us to assess whether such events leave detectable traces in online community behavior.
-However, the approaches based on topic-linked subreddits are limited in their interpretations, as the analysis design is lacking controls.
+However, you realized that some of the tasks you were given were quite limited in their interpretations, as the analysis design was lacking controls (such as the keyword filtering).

 **What can you extract from this analysis?**
 > Major real world events seem to be reflected in negative interactions between Reddit communities in different ways and with varying intensity.